All Episodes

 Well, then we're going to indict you.

-It's about what it adds up to here.
+That's about what it adds up to here.

-Now this latest attempt on on Bill Frist.
+Now, this latest attempt on Bill Frist.

-Uh, and this this will not be the last.
+And this will not be the last.

-As it runs through all of this in a timeline, and then it's very well documented and uh and sourced.
+We'll link to the Wall Street Journal editorial today as it runs through all of this in a timeline, and it's very well documented and sourced.

-We hope he realizes that anybody who's indicted was defending his policy and his presidency.
+As for President Bush, we hope he realizes that anybody who's indicted was defending his policy and his presidency.

 He should consider carefully the nature of the charges and the evidence before he dismisses his most loyal advisors.

-You know, some might say that these lawyers were idiots to let Rove and Libby go to the grand jury, but come on, we know Bush was going to insist they go there because it was a serious investigation and uh quote unquote.
+You know, some might say that these lawyers were idiots to let Rove and Libby go to the grand jury, but come on, we know Bush was going to insist they go there because it was a serious investigation and quote unquote.

 Hey, reach out your hand to friendship to the left.